Duke Ling of Qi

+Duke Ling of Qi (齊靈公 (Qí Líng Gōng)), personal name Lü Huan, was a duke of the Qi state, reigning from 581 BC to 554 BC.
+He succeeded his father, Duke Qing, and was in turn succeeded by one of his sons, Duke Zhuang II.

 Attack from Jin

 In 572 BC, Duke Dao of the State of Jin attacked Qi.
 Duke Ling made peace with Jin by sending his son Prince Guang (later Duke Zhuang II of Qi) to Jin as a hostage.
 Nine years later Prince Guang was made the crown prince of Qi.

 Annexing the State of Lai

 In 567 BC, the fifteenth year of Duke Ling's reign, the State of Lai attacked Qi but was decisively defeated.
 The Qi army counterattacked, killed the Lai ruler Duke Gong, and conquered the entire state.
 Lai was a large Dongyi state to the east of Qi, and the state of Qi more than doubled the size of its territory after annexing Lai.

 Battle of Pingyin

 In 555 BC, Duke Ling switched his alliance from Jin to its enemy State of Chu.
 To punish Qi, Duke Ping of Jin invaded and inflicted a crushing defeat on Qi.
 The Jin army, led by general Zhonghang Yan, occupied large swathes of Qi territory, besieged the Qi capital Linzi, and burned down the outer portion of the city.
 This was the worst defeat that Qi had suffered during the Spring and Autumn period.